bbc/lrud-spatial/README.md

 Focusables with a `tabindex="-1"` attribute will be skipped over, however any focusable inside any parent with `tabindex="-1"` will still be considered focusable.

-Potential candidates with aria-disabled='true' will not be considered focusable.
+Potential candidates with `disabled` or `aria-disabled="true"` attributes will not be considered focusable.

 ### Focusable Overlap